jeremiasrg/terraform-vm-code/README.md

-# Creating a Ubuntu virtual machine using Terraform on Azure.
+# Creating a Ubuntu VM using Terraform on Azure.

 ### Define Provider